 Action Complete 1 If a flood is anticipated or other emergency identified, monitor the situation and contact CRT members and warn the community by phone, WhatsApp, website and door knocking.
 Be prepared to respond urgently.
-2 Contact and inform East Devon District Council (0845 155 1020) 3 Record details on the log sheet overleaf.
-Include: Decisions you have made and why Actions taken Who you spoke to and what you said (Include contact numbers) Information received 4 Contact other CRT members and the community by agreed method: Households affected East Budleigh with Bicton Parish Council via the Parish Clerk Volunteers and key holders 5 Take notes and record actions.
+2 Contact and inform East Devon District Council (0845 155 1020) 3 If it is a major emergency, record details on the log sheet overleaf.
+Include: Decisions you have made and why Actions taken Who you spoke to and what you said (Include contact numbers) Information received 4 Contact other CRT members and the community by agreed method: Households affected East Budleigh with Bicton Parish Council via the Parish Clerk • Volunteers and key holders 5 Take notes and record actions.
 If you decide to activate the Plan, remember to follow the check sheet.
-6 If emergency services arrive, the CRT Coordinator should introduce their self and give them a copy of the Plan.
+6 If emergency services arrive, the CRT Coordinator should introduce their self .